A lawsuit demanding banning of websites in Egypt is rejected with the emphasis on the freedom of Internet

 The law also addresses issues of personal data privacy, fraud, hacking, and communications that authorities fear are spreading terrorist and extremist ideologies.

+advertising.
 Article 2 of the law authorizes broad surveillance capabilities, requiring telecommunications companies to retain and store users' data for 180 days.
-And Article 4 explicitly enables foreign governments to obtain access to information on Egyptian
+And Article 4 explicitly enables foreign governments to obtain access to

 Egyptian President Abdel Fattah al-Sisi has signed a new law that tightens controls over the internet.